JoshuaBell40/FinalProject/README.md

 - Improve prompt engineering and AI integration

 ## 3. Implementation Plan
-We’ll use Python as the primary language.
+We'll use Python as the primary language.
 The OpenAI GPT-4 API will be used to generate responses.
 Emails will be stored in a `.csv` file for testing purposes.
 We will explore Gmail API integration depending on how much progress we make.

 Key libraries:
 - `openai` for GPT integration